Unit rationale, description and aim

 The unit uses a scaffolded assessment strategy to progressively build students’ skills and confidence in Python-based data science.

-• Assessment 1 introduces foundational programming concepts through low-stakes quizzes or coding tasks focused on Python syntax and setup, helping students gain early confidence.
+• Assessment 1 introduces foundational programming concepts through coding tasks focused on Python syntax and setup, helping students gain early confidence.

 • Assessment 2 applies Python libraries (e.g., NumPy, Pandas) to real datasets for data preparation and exploration, reinforcing hands-on skills.

-• Assessment 3 is a capstone project involving full-cycle data analysis and visualisation, integrating prior learning with a focus on ethical data practices.
+• Assessment 3 is data science project involving full-cycle data analysis and visualisation, integrating prior learning with a focus on ethical data practices.

 Assessments are designed for both multimode and online students, ensuring consistent access to tools and resources.
 All tasks are aligned with authentic industry workflows to enhance graduate employability.
 Students must achieve at least 50% overall and meet all learning outcomes.